ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #495fcb'> Note:** constants (`const`) work like variables (`let`), they are data containers.
 But the key differences that constants must not be reassigned.

+### Functions & Parameters

+Functions must only have one return statement at most, functions without `return` implicitly return `undefined`
 <!---
 [comment]: it works with text, you can rename it how you want